Deeply Rooted Co-op FAQs

 Q: is Deeply Rooted Co-op a part of True North Homeschool™?

-A: Yes, for the 2024-2025 school year, we launched a new 1-Day Christian Co-op focused on Biblical Christianity and raising up the remnant.
+A: Yes, we launched this new 1-Day Christian Co-op, in 2024-2025, focused on Biblical Christianity and raising up the remnant.
 Deeply Rooted is laser focused on God’s Word and the gifts and workings of the Holy Spirit.

 This 1-Day True North co-op stands alone or can be utilized with our other True North tracks and learning experiences.
 Open to Members and Non-Members.